 Microsoft beta exams are offered at an 80% discount (code required).
-Candidates who take advantage of the 80% discount to take the beta exam receive a 25% discount on their next exam after rescoring is complete, as explained in here Updates on Microsoft Beta Exam Program.
+Candidates who take advantage of the 80% discount to take the beta exam receive a 25% discount on their next exam after rescoring is complete, as explained in here: Updates on Microsoft Beta Exam Program.
 This discount is NOT generally available to all beta participants.
 If you pay for the beta exam using any other method, you are not eligible for the 25% discount voucher.

 To obtain the code, you can either be a member of our SME Profile database, or you can obtain it from the Announcements section at the left of our Exam policies and FAQs page.
 Qualified participants in the SME Profile database program receive a unique discount code to participate in beta exams—increasing the likelihood of getting a seat in the beta exam.